Killer Kyle: W*ING (1993)

-Later career (1995-2003)
+Later career (1995–2003)

 Following the close of Smoky Mountain Wrestling in November 1995, Kyle spent the next few years in various independent promotions including Southern States Wrestling where he faced Wahoo McDaniel.
 This match was later released on DVD as Superstars and Legends, Vol. 1 years later.
 He also had brief appearances in Music City Wrestling and later for Ron's Championship Wrestling, Ultimate Championship Wrestling and North American Championship Wrestling.
 From 1996 to 1999, he appeared in the World Wrestling Federation losing to Yokozuna in a handicap match, Ken Shamrock, Faarooq, and Tiger Ali Singh.
 In 1999, he would briefly team with Luther Biggs as Hard Knox with manager Coach Buzz Stern in World Championship Wrestling.
+In January 2003, he made a single appearance with NWA Total Nonstop Action, teaming with Spyder in a loss to Matt Vandal and Mike Preston on TNA Xplosion.

 On February 2, 2008, Kyle appeared for Knoxville Area Professional Organized Wrestling at its World War Lenoir card at the National Guard Armory in Lenoir City, Tennessee.
 The show also featured Samoa Joe, Mr. Wrestling III and a number of East Tennessee independent wrestlers.